 In addition to the editors, the contributors are Gergely Baics, Hoyt Bleakley, Fabio Braggion, Joyce Burnette, Louis Cain, Mauricio Drelichman, Narly Dwarkasing, Joseph Ferrie, Noel Johnson, Eric Jones, Mark Koyama, Ralf Meisenzahl, Peter Meyer, Joel Mokyr, Lyndon Moore, Cormac Ó Gráda, Rick Szostak, Carolyn Tuttle, Karine van der Beek, Hans-Joachim Voth, and Simone Wegge.

 Avner Greif is the Bowman Family Endowed Professor in Humanities and Sciences in the Department of Economics at Stanford University.
-Lynne Kiesling is distinguished senior lecturer in economics at Northwestern University.
+Lynne Kiesling is associate professor of instruction in the Department of Economics at Northwestern University.
 John V. C. Nye holds the Frederic Bastiat Chair in Political Economy at the Mercatus Center and is professor of economics at George Mason University.

 "The origins of modern economic growth have been a central preoccupation of economic historians since, well, there has been modern economic growth.
 As this volume edited by Greif, Kiesling, and Nye makes clear, that preoccupation is very much alive, and scholarship on the subject is alive and well.
 For readers interested in understanding the state of the art, there is no better place to start."--Barry Eichengreen, University of California, Berkeley